dapr/community/steering-and-technical-committee-charter.md

 ## Getting in touch

+To get in contact with the STC committee either:
+- Send an email to stc@dapr.io
-Open an issue on this community repository and mention any steering member from the [list](#committee-members).
+- Open an issue on this community repository and mention any steering member from the [list](#committee-members).

 ---